Adversarial score matching and improved sampling for image generation: Experiments

 To assess the diversity of generated samples, we evaluate our models on the 3-Stacked MNIST generation task \citep{metz2016unrolled} (128k images of 28x28), consisting of numbers from the MNIST dataset \citep{lecun1998gradient} superimposed on 3 different channels.
 We trained non-adversarial and adversarial score networks in the same way as the other models.
 The results are shown in Table \ref{fig:stacked}.

 We see that each of the 1000 modes is covered, though the KL divergence is still inferior to PACGAN \citep{lin2018pacgan}, meaning that the mode proportions are not perfectly uniform.
-Nevertheless, these results confirm a full mode coverage on a task where most GANs fail and, most importantly, that using a hybrid objective does not hurt the diversity of the generated samples.
+Blindness to mode proportions is thought to be a fundamental limitation of score-based methods \citep{wenliang2020blindness}.
+Nevertheless, these results confirm a full mode coverage on a task where most GANs struggle and, most importantly, that using a hybrid objective does not hurt the diversity of the generated samples.